-Who knew crunchy, sweet gluten-free fresh corn on the cob could turn into these light, custardy dairy-free Mini Blueberry Buckle Cakes?
-Although sweet tasting, these decadent, rich little cakes are low in added sugar, thanks to the sweetness of the corn, making them perfect to satisfy the craving for sweets that so often strikes cancer patients going through chemotherapy.
-Whether you eat them for breakfast, as a snack, or even as a light dessert, served warm with a dollop of plain Greek yogurt, every which way they’re good!
-Take time to bake some of these virtually guilt free little treats.
-Enjoy!
+Who knew crunchy, fresh corn on the cob could turn into these light, custardy buckle cakes?
+Although sweet-tasting thanks to the corn, these decadent, rich little cakes are low in added sugar, making them... perfect to satisfy the craving for sweets.
+Eat them for breakfast, as a snack, or as a light dessert, served warm with a dollop of plain Greek yogurt.
+Take time to bake some of these virtually guilt-free little treats.

-- Take the corn kernels and put into the vase of a blender.
-Blend at high speed until creamy.
-Tip into a large mixing bowl.
-Rinse the blender vase out with the 2 tablespoons water and tip into the corn in the bowl.
+Put the corn kernels into a blender, and blend at high speed until creamy.
+Pour into a large mixing bowl.
+Rinse the blender out with the 2 tablespoons water and pour into the bowl.
 Stir to mix.

-- Sift the almond flour, sugar and salt into the corn.
-Beat with an electric hand held mixer until blended into a batter.
-Add the coconut oil and beat in.
-Beat in the egg yolks one at a time.
-Set aside while you prepare the egg whites.
+Sift the almond flour, sugar, and salt into the corn mixture.
+Beat with an electric mixer until blended into a batter.
+Beat in the coconut oil, then beat in the egg yolks one at a time.
+Set the batter aside while you prepare the egg whites.

-- Add the pinch of cream of tartar to the egg whites.
+In a separate mixing bowl, add the cream of tartar and egg whites.
 Beat until the whites form soft peaks.
-Take 1 tablespoonful and stir into the corn batter to break it up, then add the remaining beaten egg whites and gently fold into the batter with a spatula.
-If it's a little streaky that's OK.
+Take 1 tablespoonful and stir into the corn batter to break it up, then gently fold the remaining egg whites into the batter with a spatula.
+(It's fine if the batter is a little streaky.)

-- Fill the muffin cups about 2/3 full.
+Fill the muffin cups about ⅔ full.
 The mixture should be enough to fill all 12.
 Take the blueberries and gently push 6-8 into each cake.
 Bake for 20-25 minutes or until well risen and golden and a toothpick comes out clean.
-Let cool in the tin for 10 minutes, then transfer to a rack to completely cool.
+Let cool in the pan for 10 minutes, then transfer to a rack to cool completely.

-If you like a sweeter cake, sprinkle 1/4 – 1/2 teaspoon raw brown granulated sugar over the each cake just before baking.
+For a sweeter cake, sprinkle ¼ – ½ teaspoon raw sugar over the each cake just before baking.

-To melt coconut oil, stand jar in a bowl of hot water until melted.
+To melt coconut oil, place jar in a bowl of hot water until melted.

-To make this into a regular buckle cake, use an 8 inch fixed bottom flan case or low sided cake tin, bottom lined with parchment paper.
-Bake 30-35 minutes or until a toothpick comes out clean.
+To make this into a regular buckle cake, use an 8-inch fixed bottom or low-sided cake tin, and line the bottom with parchment paper.
+Bake for 30-35 minutes or until a toothpick comes out clean when inserted.